Important Dates and Reminders for Investment Advisers, Exempt Reporting Advisers, Commodity Trading Advisors and Commodity Pool Operators

 Investment advisers conducting ongoing offerings of securities in reliance on Rule 506 of Regulation D are reminded that an amendment to Form D is required to be filed with the SEC at least annually.
 In addition, various states require that a filing (sometimes together with a filing fee) be submitted annually or upon closure of any open offering.

-FATCA went into effect in 2014, and the due diligence requirements under FATCA have been completely phased-in.
-Accordingly, fund managers should ensure that the funds they manage have identified and documented their respective investors (e.g., collected and verified an IRS Form W-8 or W-9, as applicable, and any other required information, from each investor) and that they have policies and procedures in place to collect the appropriate information and documentation from new investors (if new investors can be admitted).
-U.S. funds that made withholdable payments (e.g., U.S.-source interest and dividends) to non-U.S. persons during 2016 will be required to file information returns with the IRS in March 2017, even if withholding was not required, and such funds may have withholding obligations with respect to withholdable payments made to certain non-U.S. investors during 2017.
-Non-U.S. funds may have registration and information reporting obligations (with respect to 2016) in their respective jurisdictions between April and July 2017.
+In order to comply with FATCA, fund managers should ensure that the funds they manage have identified and documented their respective investors (e.g., collected and verified an IRS Form W-8 or W-9, as applicable, and any other required information, from each investor) and that they have policies and procedures in place to collect the appropriate information and documentation from new investors (if new investors can be admitted).
+U.S. funds that made withholdable payments (e.g., U.S.-source interest and dividends) to non-U.S. persons during 2017 will be required to file information returns with the IRS in March 2018, even if withholding was not required, and such funds may have withholding obligations with respect to withholdable payments made to certain non-U.S. investors during 2018.
+Non-U.S. funds may have registration and information reporting obligations (with respect to 2017) in their respective jurisdictions between April and July 2018.

-The OECD Common Reporting Standard (CRS) began to be phased-in on January 1, 2016.
-CRS is substantially similar to FATCA, but it applies on a global scale in addition to FATCA.
+The OECD Common Reporting Standard (CRS) is substantially similar to FATCA, but it applies on a global scale in addition to FATCA.
 The due diligence and information reporting requirements under CRS are intended to expand upon the corresponding requirements under FATCA.
 For managers of funds in CRS jurisdictions (e.g., Cayman Islands, BVI, but not the United States), such funds are, or will be, required to identify and document their respective investors (e.g., collect and verify CRS Self-Certification Forms) and adopt policies and procedures relating to CRS compliance.
-Non-U.S. funds subject to CRS may have registration and reporting obligations (with respect to 2016) in their respective jurisdictions between April and July 2017.
+Non-U.S. funds subject to CRS may have registration and reporting obligations (with respect to 2017) in their respective jurisdictions between April and July 2018.

 Managers of funds with FATCA and/or CRS compliance obligations should consult with counsel and/or accountants immediately to determine what actions are required.